Hari0mSingh/Hari0mSingh/README.md

 ## 🛡️ Penetration Tester | 🌐 Web Security Specialist | 🐍 Python Enthusiast

-I'm passionate about cyber security and constantly pushing the boundaries of digital defense.
-My journey in tech is driven by curiosity and a commitment to making the digital world safer.
+I am a highly motivated and dedicated individual with a passion for cyber security and penetration testing.
+My strong work ethic and eagerness to learn drive me to continuously improve my skills in web application security, Python scripting, and vulnerability assessment.

 ### 🔧 Skills & Tools
 - 🕵️‍♂️ Web Application Penetration Testing